spookylukey/django-htmx-patterns/form_validation.rst

 Add the htmx attributes
 ~~~~~~~~~~~~~~~~~~~~~~~

 We then need to add an ID to the outer ``<div>`` in this partial so that we can easily target it for htmx requests, and we need to add htmx attributes.
 We’re going to add them conditionally so that we can disable this behaviour easily if we need to.
-Our ``field_row.html`` template now looks like this:
+Our ``field_row.html`` template now starts like this:

 .. code-block:: html+django